michaelBane/hsReports/README.md

 # [July 2017: Just for Fun - Top Includes at Rank Floors](https://hsreplay.net/articles/17/just-for-fun-top-includes-at-rank-floors)

-In Patch 7.1 (February 2017) Blizzard introduced the ranked floors feature, which prevent players from de-leveling once they reach ranks 15, 10 and 5.
+In February 2017, Blizzard introduced the ranked floors feature, which prevent players from de-leveling once they reach ranks 15, 10 and 5.
 In theory, this was intended to give players a chance to temporarily de-prioritize win-rate, take a break from the ladder grind and play something a little less serious.
 In the article, we compare inclusion rates of cards at ranked floors to those at grind ranks, with the intention of uncovering the cards and decks players play "just for fun", when ranking up doesn't matter.

 <blockquote class="reddit-card"><a href="https://www.reddit.com/r/hearthstone/comments/6n14zt/just_for_fun_top_includes_at_rank_floors_13m/?ref=share&ref_source=embed">Just for Fun: Top Includes at Rank Floors (13M Games Analyzed)</a> from <a href="http://www.reddit.com/r/hearthstone">hearthstone</a></blockquote>
 <script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script>